iamsayan/wp-last-modified-info/README.md

 #### The Date and Time inserted by this plugin is dependent on what? ####

-The plugin make use of your WordPress Date, Time and Time zone (Dashboard > Settings > General).
-Double check your Date, Time and Time zone before activating this plugin.
+The plugin make use of your WordPress Date, Time and Time zone (Dashboard > Settings > General) in wordpress dashboaard.

 #### Is this plugin compatible with multisite? ####